ayushxx7/ayush-mandowara-blog/content/DataAnalysis/01-Data-Analysis-With-Python.md

 ## Function 3 - np.fromfunction
 #### To generate np arrays where the values are generated via some function, np.fromfunction can be used

-- Example 1
   ```py heading="Example 1: Generate array with numbers generated via function"
   import numpy as np
   f1 = np.fromfunction(lambda i,j: i==j, (3,3))
   print(f1)
   ```

-  Note: i,j represent the coordinates in the matrix, and the values are generated based on whether the value of i matches j or not, i.e. the diagonal values will be returned as True while rest of the values will be returned as False
+  `Note`: i,j represent the coordinates in the matrix, and the values are generated based on whether the value of i matches j or not, i.e. the diagonal values will be returned as True while rest of the values will be returned as False

-- Example 2
   ```py heading="Example 2: Generate Numpy array from a function with integer values"
   import numpy as np
   f2 = np.fromfunction(lambda i,j: i*(j+1), (3,3), dtype=int)
   print(f2)
   ```

-  Note: Using the lamba construct, we generate values of the form i*(j+1), and force the data type to be int
+  `Note`: Using the lamba construct, we generate values of the form i*(j+1), and force the data type to be int

-- Example 3 - breaking
   ```py heading="Example 3: Breaking"
   import numpy as np
   f2 = np.fromfunction(lambda i,j: i/j, (3,3), dtype=int)
   print(f2)
   ```

-  Note: Even though the code executes successful, this would still be considered breaking logic.
+  `Note`: Even though the code executes successful, this would still be considered breaking logic.
 The reason is simple, when performing the operation, when dividing by 0, an exception will be thrown (as you cannot divide something by 0).
 Numpy handles the exception and puts in the 'nan' and 'inf' values in their place. nan: Not a Number, inf: Infinity

 ### When to use this function?
 The function should be used whenever there is a requirement of generating values in the array based on some function rather than some predefined values